 I don’t think there are other ice skating rinks in the Philippines other than in these two SM malls, so if you are a visitor coming from the provinces and it’s your first time in Manila, I think you would love the ice skating experience.

-Make your way to MOA or SM Megamall, learn how to skate, beat the summer heat!
+Make your way to MOA, learn how to skate, beat the summer heat!
 It’s fun, and cold!

 Like and Follow Penfires on Facebook. 🙂